Recently searched

 Air pressure gauges are used for monitoring and testing pneumatic and air systems.
 They are suitable for use with a wide range of devices and instruments, including air compressors, air cylinders, and tyre pressure gauges.

-Air pressure gauges can be used to test:
+Air pressure gauges can test:

 • Fan efficiency